-Father’s Day (Sun Sep 3) always comes along faster than you expect.
-It pays to be prepared, which is why we’ve come up with ten Melbourne venues doing extra special events for Father’s Day.
-Plus, choosing experiences over gifts means that you get to spend quality time together, doing something that you’ll both enjoy.
+Father’s Day (Sun Sep 2) always comes along faster than you expect.
+It pays to be prepared, which is why we’ve put together a list of Melbourne venues doing extra special events for Father’s Day.
+Plus, choosing experiences over gifts means that you get to spend quality time together doing something that you’ll both enjoy.

 For more ideas, check out our list of 50 things to do in Melbourne before you die.
 Thinking of getting out of town this weekend?
 Check out 10 places in Victoria that look nothing like Victoria.